-General Mathematics provides for different combinations of student interests and preparation for study of VCE Mathematics at the Unit 3 and 4 level.
+General Mathematics provides different combinations of student interests and preparation for studying VCE Mathematics at Unit 3 and 4 levels.
 The areas of study for General Mathematics Unit 1 and Unit 2 are ‘Algebra and structure’, ‘Arithmetic and number’, ‘Discrete mathematics’, ‘Geometry, measurement and trigonometry’, ‘Graphs of linear and non-linear relations’ and ‘Statistics’.

 For Units 1 and 2, to suit the range of students entering the study, content must be selected from the six areas of study using the following rules:

-- courses intended as preparation for study at the Units 3 and 4 level should include a selection of topics from areas of study that provide a suitable background for these studies
+- Courses intended as preparation for study at the Units 3 and 4 levels should include a selection of topics from areas of study that provide a suitable background for these studies

 In undertaking these units, students are expected to be able to apply techniques, routines and processes involving rational and real arithmetic, sets, lists and tables, diagrams and geometric constructions, algebraic manipulation, equations and graphs with and without the use of technology.
 They should have a facility with relevant mental and by-hand approaches to estimation and computation.
-The use of numerical, graphical, geometric, symbolic, financial and statistical functionality of technology for teaching and learning mathematics, working mathematically, and in related assessment, is to be incorporated throughout each unit as applicable.
+Using numerical, graphical, geometric, symbolic, financial and statistical functionality of technology for teaching and learning mathematics, working mathematically, and in related assessments is to be incorporated throughout each unit as applicable.

 source – VCE Mathematics Study Design